DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-21 Meeting Notes.md

 #### Designers

+##### UI
 - Pretty up the tome creation screen's UI
+	- Establish a solid layout
+	- Give a rough idea of what each UI element is supposed to look like (have it fit with the book theme)
+- Pretty up the upgrade screen's UI
+	- Establish a solid layout
+	- Give a rough idea of what each UI element is supposed to look like (have it fit with the book theme)

+##### Level Design

+####

 #### Small Polish Things (that May or May not Get Done)
 - Throw on the spell SFX onto the crystal spell